daern91/night-owl-iterm2-theme/README.md

 # Night Owl 🌌

+An iTerm2 theme based on [Sarah Drasner's VS Code theme](https://github.com/sdras/night-owl-vscode-theme) of the same name.

+**Installation:** Drag the file `themes/Night Owl.itermcolors` onto iTerm2, or import it in *Preferences > Profiles > Colors*.

+Original README follows.

+---

 A VS Code theme for the night owls out there.
 Works well in the daytime, too, but this theme is fine-tuned for those of us who like to code late into the night.
 Color choices have taken into consideration what is accessible to people with colorblindness and in low-light circumstances.
 Decisions were also based on meaningful contrast for reading comprehension and for optimal razzle dazzle. ✨

 ![Preview](preview.png)